vancanhuit/simple-data-compression/README.md

 > **Note**: Commands above are run on Ubuntu Linux system and applicable for other Linux and Unix systems.
 On Windows, you must run `python3 compress.py` instead of `./compress.py`.

 ## Test data
-Text files is taken from [Ling Spam dataset](http://csmining.org/index.php/ling-spam-datasets.html).
+Text files used in this project is [Ling Spam dataset](http://csmining.org/index.php/ling-spam-datasets.html).
 This text dataset is divided into 10 parts, located in `data/test` folder.